-Fig. 6 Vapour release valve
+Fig. 6 Vapour release valve RESTRICTED

-Fig. 6A Fuel filter de-icing system
+Fig.6A Fuel filter de-icing system

 with a suction and pressure relief valve (fig. 6A).
-The valve is set to maintain a pressure of 6 to $6\frac{1}{2}$ lb/in2 in the tank and a suction of $\frac{1}{2}$ lb/in2, with an airflow through the valve of approximately 1 cu. ft/min.
+The valve is set to maintain a pressure of 6 to $6\frac{1}{2}$ lb/in in the tank and a suction of $\frac{1}{2}$ lb/in, with an airflow through the valve of approximately 1 cu. ft/min.
 (Refer to para.
 23A for testing), the pressure setting being to prevent excessive alcohol loss due to boiling.
-A priming pump is used in the installation and to ensure an adequate flow of de-icing fluid against the fuel delivery pressure, its relief valve is set to 60 lb/in2.
+A priming pump is used in the installation and to ensure an adequate flow of de-icing fluid against the fuel delivery pressure, its relief valve is set to 60 lb/in.
 The system is controlled by a control valve.
 Icing is detected by an increase in the pressure drop through the filter, which operates a differential pressure switch.
 This switch, through a relay, starts the pump and opens the solenoid valve.
 When the ice is cleared and pressure returns to normal, the pressure switch opens.
 This stops the pump and closes the valve.
-A non-return valve is fitted in the pipe line from the pump to the fuel system.
+A filter is inserted in the pipe line from the tank to the pump, and a non-return valve in the pipe line from the pump to the fuel system.
 The metering jet, where alcohol enters the fuel pipe line, is a $\frac{1}{16}$ in. dia. orifice protected by a small filter.
 Filling of the fuel filter de-icing tank is described in Sect.
 2, Chap.
 2.